adamsilver/fdpb/01-a-registration-form.md

 ## Validation

-Despite our efforts to create an inclusive, simple and friction-free registration form, we can't completely eradicate human error.
+Despite our efforts to create an inclusive, simple and friction-free registration form, we can't eradicate human error.
 People make mistakes and when they do, we must ensure that remedying them is easy.

 To do this, we'll need to consider: when to give feedback, how to display that feedback, what makes for a good error message and other tidbits.

-You can either provide feedback instantly (as the user types) or when they submit the form (either by clicking the submit button, or implicitly by pressing <kbd>enter</kbd> when focus is within the form).
+You can either provide feedback instantly (as the user types) or when they submit the form&mdash;either by clicking the submit button, or implicitly by pressing <kbd>enter</kbd> when focus is on a control.

 ### Inline Validation

-The most well-known type of instant feedback is inline validation.
+The first type of instant feedback is inline validation.
 It works by giving users feedback as they type or as they leave the field (`onblur`).
-In theory, it's easier to fix errors as soon as they occur.
+In theory, it's easier to fix errors as soon as they occur and avoids users seeing a large amount of error messages at once.
 Whilst this makes some sense, inline validation poses several problems.

 For entries that require a certain number of characters, the first keystroke will always constitute an invalid entry.
 This means users will be interrupted causing them to switch mental contexts: entering information and fixing it.